When a quilter makes a quilt, the elves are making scraps. When a quilter makes a scrap quilt, the elves are taking naps!!

 A good friend decided to part with her and had no one to give her to – her kids didn’t want her – her grandkids didn’t want her – and she just knew I would love her (oh, how true).
 I couldn’t believe my eyes when I saw her for the first time:

-Her cabinet is a little bit rough (and I forgot
+Her cabinet is a little bit rough (and I forgot to close the drawer) but she is beautiful! |

 This is Beatrice.
 I call her Aunt Bee (yes, after THAT Aunt Bee that took such good care of the Sheriff and Opie in the Andy Griffith show).